Skip to main content

 • reference your charity’s legal obligations

-• outline the risks that have been identified
+• outline identified risks

 • define key terms (for example, ‘safeguarding’ and ‘vulnerable person’)